-It’s been more than four months GCC countries such as Saudi Arabia, Bahrain and UAE has imposed transportational, economical and diplomatic sanctions on Qatar such as backing out diplomatic relations, shutting land, sea and air ties, asking their people to leave Qatar and expelling Qatari nationals from GCC.
+It’s been more than two months GCC countries such as Saudi Arabia, Bahrain and UAE has imposed transpotational, economical and diplomatic sanctions on Qatar such as backing out diplomatic relations, shutting land, sea and air ties, asking their people to leave Qatar and expelling Qatari nationals from GCC.
 Due to this disputed situation, Qatar’s Overall gradual economic slowdown is expected.
 International rating agency Moody’s Investors Service is expecting Qatar’s GDP growth to slow to 2.4 % in 2017 which was high and stable around 13.3% from 2006-2014.

 As the dispute enters the third month of sanctions imposed by GCC.
 Financial System of Qatar is showing signs of instability and is further deteriorating by each passing day as the crisis are yet unresolved.
 Future of Qatar’s Banking system looks bleak and gloomy, according to International rating agencies, and analysts.